Bird vocalization: Bird language

 The language of the birds has long been a topic for anecdote and speculation.
 That calls have meanings that are interpreted by their listeners has been well demonstrated.
 Domestic chickens have distinctive alarm calls for aerial and ground predators, and they respond to these alarm calls appropriately.

 However, a language has, in addition to words, grammar (that is, structures and rules).
 Studies to demonstrate the existence of language have been difficult because of the range of possible interpretations.
 For instance, some have argued that in order for a communication system to count as a language it must be "combinatorial", having an open-ended set of grammar-compliant sentences made from a finite vocabulary.

 Research on parrots by Irene Pepperberg is claimed to demonstrate the innate ability for grammatical structures, including the existence of concepts such as nouns, adjectives and verbs.
 In the wild, the innate vocalizations of black-capped chickadees have been rigorously shown to exhibit combinatorial language.
 Studies on starling vocalizations have also suggested that they may have recursive structures.

 The term bird language may also more informally refer to patterns in bird vocalizations that communicate information to other birds or other animals in general.

 Some birds have two distinct "languages" — one for internal communications and one for use in flocks.
 All birds have a separate type of communication for "songs" vs. communicating danger and other information.
 Konrad Lorenz demonstrated that jackdaws have "names" identifying each individual in the flock and when beginning flight preparations each of them says one other bird's name creating a "chain".
 In his book King Solomon's Ring, Lorenz describes the name he was given by the birds and how he was recognized several years later in a far away location following WWII.

 Studies in parakeets have shown a striking similarity between a talking bird's verbal areas in the brain and the equivalent human brain areas, suggesting that mimicry has much to do with the construction of language and its structures and order.
 Research in 2016 showed that birds construct sentence-like communications with a syntax and grammar.

 In culture

 Recording

-The first known recording of birdsong was made in 1889 by Ludwig Koch, who went on to become an eminent wildlife recordist and BBC natural history presenter.
+The first known recording of birdsong was made in 1889 by the then aged eight year old Ludwig Koch, who went on to become an eminent wildlife recordist and BBC natural history presenter.

-Other notable birdsong recordists include Eric Simms, Chris Watson, Boris Veprintsev (Soviet Union), and, in France, Jean-Claude Roché, François Charron and Fernand Deroussen.
+Other notable birdsong recordists include Eric Simms, Chris Watson, Boris Veprintsev, Claude Chappuis, Jean-Claude Roché, François Charron and Fernand Deroussen.